Project

 Actions #5

-Updated by michalnowak about 6 years ago
+Updated by michalnowak over 6 years ago

 Tried mouse_hide in installation/welcome.pm and mouse_hide as well as mouse_hide(N) work there as expected.
 The problem is probably in Xen, but I don't have enough data to produce meaningful bug report.
 I think we should go with some iteration of https://github.com/os-autoinst/os-autoinst-distri-opensuse/pull/4061/files#diff-141f4b5a48eaecb0c631a0de23e41a51R382.